Sartbayeva/IntrotoIM/February 16/readme.md

 # Assignment 3: generative text or data visualisation

 ## Description:
 This week's assignment required us to either create a data visulisation or a generative text.
-I decide to create a generative text.
+I decided to create a generative text.
 Initially, I was planning to show different popular brands in fashion industry but then came up with the idea of generating the names of creative students in this Introduction to Interactive Media class.

 ## Motivation: